bytecodealliance/wasmtime/docs/contributing-architecture.md

 WebAssembly tables contain reference types, currently either `funcref` or `externref`.
-A `funcref` in Wasmtime is represented as `*mut VMCallerCheckedAnyfunc` and an `externref` is represented as `*mut VMExternRef`.
+A `funcref` in Wasmtime is represented as `*mut VMCallerCheckedAnyfunc` and an `externref` is represented as `VMExternRef` (which is internally `*mut VMExternData`).
 Tables are consequently represented as vectors of pointers.
 Table storage memory management by default goes through Rust's `Vec` which uses `malloc` and friends for memory.
 With the pooling allocator this uses preallocated memory for storage.

 As mentioned previously `Store` has no form of internal garbage collection for wasm objects themselves so a `funcref` table in wasm is pretty